Static pricing for multi-unit prophet inequalities: Introduction

 \subsection{Our results}

 We answer the above questions by developing an algorithm for finding a static threshold policy for the multi-unit prophet inequality that is sensitive to the supply $k$.
 Our algorithm is very simple and practical.
-For any fixed price $p$, it estimates two statistics based on the given prior: (1) the fraction of items expected to be sold at that price, $\mu_k(p)$, and (2) the probability that not all units will sell out before all the customers have been served, $\delta_k(p)$.
-We then pick the static price $p$ at which these two quantities are equal: $\mu_k(p)=\delta_k(p)$.
+For any fixed price $p$, it estimates two statistics based on the given prior: (1) the fraction of items expected to be sold at that price, $\mu_k(p)$, illustrated in Fig.~\ref{fig:RUgraph1}, and (2) the probability that not all units will sell out before all the customers have been served, $\delta_k(p)$, illustrated in Fig.~\ref{fig:RUgraph2}.
+We then pick the static price $p^{\star}$ at which these two quantities are equal: $\mu_k(p^{\star})=\delta_k(p^{\star})$.

-The competitive ratio of this static pricing increases gracefully as the supply increases and approaches $1$ at the rate of $1-\Theta\Big(\sqrt{\frac{\log(k)}{k}}\Big)$ as $k\rightarrow \infty$.
-As mentioned above, this dependence on $k$ is asymptotically optimal.
+The competitive ratio of this static pricing increases gracefully as the supply increases and approaches $1$ at the rate of $1-O\Big(\sqrt{\frac{\log(k)}{k}}\Big)$ as $k\rightarrow \infty$, as we will explain next.
 The precise competitive ratio at any particular value of $k$ can be determined as the solution to a particular equation.
 Specifically, let $X$ be a Poisson random variable with a rate defined such that the following equation holds.

 The worst-case competitive ratio of our algorithm is then given by the value of either side of the equation, say $\Pr[X\leq k-1]$.
 Note that this quantity is well defined because on the one hand, the truncated expectation $\frac{1}{k}\Exp[\min(X,k)]$ increases with the rate of the Poisson variable $X$ --- it is $0$ for rate equal to $0$ and $1$ for rate equal to infinity; on the other hand, the probability $\mathbb{P}[X\leq k-1]$ decreases with the rate --- it is $1$ when the rate is $0$ and $0$ when the rate is infinity.
 In effect, our analysis shows that the worst case for our static pricing occurs when the number of customers with value exceeding the price is given precisely by the Poisson variable $X$.
+As $k\rightarrow\infty$, the competitive ratio for this instance tends to $1-O\Big(\sqrt{\frac{\log(k)}{k}}\Big)$.

-To obtain a better sense of the exact quantities the above equation leads to, the competitive ratio for $k=2,\ldots,6$ is $0.585$, $0.630$, $0.660$, $0.682$ and $0.698$ respectively.
-Figure~\ref{fig:compratio_supply_size} depicts the ratio as a function of $k$.
+To obtain a better sense of the exact quantities the above equation leads to Figure~\ref{fig:compratio_supply_size} depicts the ratio as a function of $k$ and Table~\ref{tab:small_k} instantiates it for small values of $k$.